MAKE YOUR FREE Section 8 Notice

 provide long enough notice to comply with the law.
 When calculating this, make sure you take into account any postage times

 Consider your tenant’s situation.
 Serving an eviction notice on somebody without warning or obvious reason can be stressful and upsetting for a tenant.
-To minimise this, it’s good practice to discuss the situation with your tenant before serving a notice.
-You may, for example, explain why you’re planning to evict them and let them know that a notice will be arriving.
+To minimise this, it’s good practice to discuss the situation with your tenant before serving a Section 8 notice.
+You may, for example, explain why you’re planning to evict them and let them know that an eviction notice will be arriving.
 You could discuss alternative options with your tenant.
-For example, you could agree on a Rent repayment plan if the tenant is just starting to get behind on rent or you could help your tenant to make a plan for carrying out repairs.
+For example, you could agree on a Rent repayment plan if the tenant is just starting to get behind on rent, or you could help your tenant to make a plan for carrying out repairs.

 Understand when to seek advice from a lawyer